8 Best Arrondissements to Stay in Paris: Ultimate Guide

-The best arrondissements to stay in Paris.
-Where to stay in Paris?
+Looking for the best arrondissements to stay in Paris?
 Which are the coolest neighborhoods for first time visitors which are the best areas for choosing a hotel?
-The center of Paris consists of 20 arrondissements, each with their own pleasant neighbourhoods.
+The center consists of 20 arrondissements, each with their own pleasant neighbourhoods.
 Or as the Parisians call it ‘Quartiers’.
 Are you looking for an overnight stay in Paris for your next city trip?
 Then it is useful to know what the best neighborhoods are in Paris.
-It is also interesting to stay and spend the night near a number of top 10 tourist attractions in Paris, best museums in Paris or best shopping streets in Paris.
+It is also interesting to stay and spend the night near a number of top 10 tourist attractions, best museums or best shopping streets.

-Which are the best arrondissements for tourists and families to stay in Paris?
-Which hip neighborhood should you choose and what is the best area for booking a hotel in Paris?
-We take you to the 7 neighborhoods of Paris with hotel tips for a great stay.
+Which are the best arrondissements for first time visitors, tourists and families to stay in Paris?
+Which hip neighborhood should you choose and what is the best area for booking a new hotel in Paris?
+We take you to the best neighborhoods with hoteltips for a great stay.
 The best arrondissements and areas to stay in the center of Paris.

-Also read our frequently asked questions about the best arrondissements and neighborhoods for tourists in Paris.
+Also read our FAQ about the best arrondissements and neighborhoods for tourists in Paris.
 Discover the new and modern districts, unsafe neighbourhoods, the Jewish quarter in Paris and student district.
 And a map of the arrondissements and neighborhoods in Paris.
 But first we tell you our favorite neighborhood in Paris!
-Tip: book your hotel in Paris sufficiently in advance as the prices are usually cheaper then.
+Tip: book your hotel sufficiently in advance as the prices are usually cheaper then.

 Where to stay in Paris + hoteltips